ModischFabrications/ChapterLoader/README.md

 # ChapterLoader
+Like downloading individual chapter PDFs from Hanser e-Library?
+Me neither.

-This is a short Python tool to load books from the Hanser e-Library.
+This is a simple tool to load, bind and export books automatically.

-This is by no means a stable or well structured program, use at your own risk.
+It is by no means a stable or well structured program, use at your own risk.

 Caution: Excessive use may lead to your ip being blocked by Hanser for a undetermined amount of time, proceed with caution!

-Requirements:
-  Requests,
-  PyPDF2,
-  urllib3,
-  pdfrw
+## Usage
+Download *.exe for a ready to run solution, check this repo out if you want to have a little more control.

-Usage is currently done via command line.
+Startup and book selection is done via command line, call with `-h for usage`.